-DBS checks should be obtained as soon as practical, i.e. when the applicant can be reasonably expected to provide the necessary documentation required in the DBS identity checking guidelines for a check to be processed.
+DBS checks are obtained by OneCall24 as soon as practical, i.e. when the applicant can be reasonably expected to provide the necessary documentation required in the DBS identity checking guidelines for a check to be processed.

-Where recruiting individuals who have spent time overseas, employers should consider whether an overseas police check may be required.
+Where recruiting individuals who have spent time overseas, OneCall24 will consider whether an overseas police check may be required.
 This applies where applicants declare they have spent a significant period overseas within the last five years.
-We would suggest that a significant period should be considered as any period of six months or more (whether continuously or in total) within the last five years.
+OneCall24 considers a significant period as any period of six months or more (whether continuously or in total) within the last five years.

-We also undertake checks whereby the agency worker has entered the UK or become resident within the UK for less than six (6) months prior to recruitment.
+OneCall24 also undertake checks whereby the agency worker has entered the UK or become resident within the UK for less than six (6) months prior to recruitment.